Skip to main content

 Platform Overview

 Omada provides cloud-based management for TP-Link business networking equipment through either hardware controllers, software controllers, or their cloud service.
-The platform closely mirrors UniFi's feature set and interface design, making it familiar for anyone who's used Ubiquiti products.
+The platform closely mirrors UniFi's feature set and interface design.

 The key selling point is price: Omada equipment typically costs 20-40% less than equivalent UniFi hardware while providing comparable functionality.
-Like UniFi, Omada has no licensing fees—purchase hardware once and manage it indefinitely.
+Like UniFi, Omada has no licensing fees.

 Hardware Options